-The origin of the Ministry of State for Planning, National Development and Vision 2030 pre-dates Kenya’s independence.
-Its history can be traced to the Oliver Little Constitution of 1954, when the Ministry of Finance and Development was created.
-On attainment of independence on 12th December 1963 it was renamed the Ministry of Economic Planning and Development, with three divisions or units that included, Administration, Statistics, and Planning.
-Since then, the Ministry has existed either as a fully-fledged ministry or a division of the Ministry of Finance and Planning.
-Its mandate has also continued to expand over time.
+The planning function in Kenya dates back to the pre-independence period and can be traced to the Oliver Lyttleton Constitution of 1954, when the Ministry of Finance and Development was created.
+On attainment of independence in December 1963, the Ministry of Economic Planning and Development was created to spearhead development planning in Kenya.
+It had three divisions or units that included: Administration, Statistics, and Planning.

 Over the years, the planning mandate has been executed either in a fully-fledged Ministry or in a division of the Ministry responsible for Finance and Planning.
 In 2013, Planning became a State Department under the Ministry of Devolution and Planning and in 2017, it was moved to The National Treasury and Planning.